SIMEXP/deepmotion/README.md

-# deepmotion
+# Deepmotion
-correction of motion artefacts in fMRI using deep learning models
+Correction of motion artefacts in fMRI using deep convolutional learning models